pktmterenceg/filecheckerd/README.md

 definitions irregularly updated | definitions updated all the time (uses cymru.com API)

 * we live in a dual- (or multi-) boot world.
-EveTo exclude Windows or Linux malware commits the same sort of error ("But the Mac is only 10% of the market!") that people previously used to justify igorning the Mac market.
+To exclude Windows or Linux malware commits the same sort of error ("But the Mac is only 10% of the market!") that people previously used to justify igorning the Mac market.
 I personally [railed against this kind of thinking](http://en.wikipedia.org/wiki/PocketMac) for years.
 I used to make my living arguing the other side of that.

 * if you like filecheckerd, please, please consider using the link below to donate to the good folks at cymru.com, upon whose backend API this product relies.